NrKhader/documentation_tool/README.md

 This project is a documentation tool designed to create and manage documentation pages, tutorials, and code snippets.
 It features a simplistic webpage with text formatting options for headings, normal text, and code blocks.

+The idea stemmed from my need for a documentation tool that is always accessible and one that I can access and manage as I see fit.
+And instead of purchasing a subscription for one, I decided to make one.

+Now, I'm no web designer, I only worked for a single in 2020.
+So I had to work with copilot to be able to build this.

+The tool is still very basic and requires lots of enhancements and improvements and of course, features to consider and add.

+Any feedback, collaboration or suggestions for new features are welcome.
+You can create a PR on a separate branch and I'd be happy to review and integrate to my tool. ^^

+This is a fun idea to test the capabilities of current AI, and the potential of its capabilities in the future.
+As a data scientist, I had to be knowledgable of this and what better way than to create a tool that I'll use daily.

+That's a lot of rambling for a readme file, but it gives you an idea of where I'm headed with this and how this simple tool came to be and how I'm using AI to improve and add to it in my spare time. :D

 ## Features

 - Create and manage documentation pages